 - set a timer so that students are practicing self-monitoring and self-correction for specific articulation sounds or actively use fluency shaping and stuttering modification techniques while communicating while making and playing with the playdough

 GO ON A SCAVENGER HUNT- Going on a hike as a family can provide inexpensive fun and a wonderful way to engage kids in communication.
-Many families will also go on vacation and looking for items in their new environment or in a magazine or on a favorite television show also works!
-Use this FREE SUMMER SCAVENGER HUNT
+Many families will also go on vacation and look for items in their new environment or in a magazine or on a favorite television show will also work!
+Use this FREE SCAVENGER HUNT

 - receptive identification

 - adjectives to describe items found/seen in their environment/vacation/magazine